ON THIS PAGE: You will learn about the different ways doctors use to treat eosinophilic leukemia. To see other pages, use the menu.

 If the leukemia continues to worsen despite treatment, it is called refractory leukemia.
-Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this type of leukemia, because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials studying new treatments.
+If this happens, it is a good idea to talk with doctors who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
+Also, clinical trials might be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your treatment plan chosen.

-Your doctor may recommend a treatment plan that includes a combination of the treatments discussed above, such as chemotherapy, targeted therapy, immunotherapy, and bone marrow/stem cell transplantation.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of chemotherapy, targeted therapy, immunotherapy, and bone marrow/stem cell transplantation.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of refractory leukemia is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.